 - 3.1 Children's Services is responsible for the delivery of social work services to children and families, criminal justice social work, and early years, primary and secondary education.
 Much of what the service does is statutory; that is, there is a legal requirement for the Council to provide that service.
-Service delivery is a mix of universal provision (such as education), targeted provision (such as children's houses for accommodated children and young people) and specialist support (for example, criminal justice social work services to the court). - 3.2 The areas of Children's Services which fall within the scope of the Communities, Housing and Planning Policy Board are Criminal Justice Social Work and Community Justice.
-Criminal Justice Social Work comprises fieldwork, the Unpaid Work service; criminal justice Throughcare; Women's Community Justice; Paisley Sheriff Court Social Work Services; and the Drug Treatment and Testing Orders service. - 3.3 The work of CJSW is focused on managing people with convictions safely in the community whilst they are subject to statutory measures and on preventing reoffending.
-Community Justice Renfrewshire has a wider multi-agency remit to support all people with convictions and its work is best reflected within the Community Justice Outcomes Improvement Plan which alongside annual update reports comes to this board for approval. - 3.4 The Service Improvement Plan is one way in which elected members are able to scrutinise the work of Children's Services, and to consider and decide upon policy options as necessary.
-Refreshing service improvement plans annually allows each service to consider the context in which they operate and revise plans where appropriate.

-3.5 Importantly, the Service Improvement Plan also links the Council Plan and Community Plan priorities to strategic and operational activity within the service, which supports employees to understand how their role contributes to the Council delivering on its objectives.
+Service delivery is a mix of universal provision (such as education), targeted provision (such as children's houses for accommodated children and young people) and specialist support (for example, criminal justice social work court services). - 3.2 The service accounts for over half of the Council's overall budget and delivers a range of provisions, such as: - 49 Primary Schools; - 11 Secondary Schools; - 11 Early Years Centres and 24 nursery classes; - 2 Schools for children and young people with Additional Support Needs; - Social Work Fieldwork Teams: - 5 children's houses: - Supported accommodation for young people leaving care; - Criminal Justice Social Work (Fieldwork, Unpaid Work service; Throughcare; Women's Community Justice; Court Services; Drug Treatment and Testing Orders); - Fostering and Adoption services; and - Kinship Care. - 3.3 Children's Services has an approach which is strongly focused on prevention, early intervention and providing additional support for the most vulnerable.
+Whilst children's health services sit within the Health and Social Care Partnership (HSCP), a key priority of both organisations will be the continuation of effective integrated working. - 3.4 The Service Improvement Plan is one way in which elected members are able to scrutinise the work of Children's Services, and to consider and decide upon policy options as necessary.
+Refreshing service improvement plans annually allows each service to consider the context in which they operate and revise plans where appropriate. - 3.5 Importantly, the Service Improvement Plan also links the Council Plan and Community Plan priorities to strategic and operational activity within the service, which supports employees to understand how their role contributes to the Council delivering on its objectives.
 The priority actions set out in Section 5 of the attached Service Improvement Plan detail the specific actions the service will progress in order to support the Council's priorities and help deliver improved outcomes for Renfrewshire children, young people and families.